Diabetes: The All-We-Need-To-Know Handbook

 A 3-month study saw that Prandin was able to drop fasting blood sugar values by 61 mg/dL.
 As for blood sugar values post-meals, it was 100 mg/dL.
 And since one takes it directly before a meal (because it is short-lasting), it makes it predominantly beneficial for lowering one’s post-meal blood sugar.

-It also doesn’t decrease one’s fasting sugar levels in the same degree.
+It also doesn’t decrease one’s fasting sugar levels to the same degree.

 It can be used together with certain other medications (metformin, for example).
 Doing so in the past has bared witness to some impressively positive results.
 It significantly improved the control of blood sugar in 83 type 2 diabetes patients.